Brett Clark (ice hockey): Coaching career

+Clark remained in Colorado, later serving as an assistant coach in the junior ranks with the Colorado Rampage of the T1EHL.

 Personal life

 Brett is married to Candace and has 2 kids; son Cail, born in 2003, and daughter Ava, who was born December 10, 2007.
 He is the nephew of NHL hockey player Dave Dunn.

 On July 5, 2018, Clark was formally sworn in as a United States citizen, having resided in Denver, Colorado since his retirement.